misan/py_romans_font/README.md

 # Romans Vector Font Libraries

 This project provides two simple, self-contained Python libraries for rendering text using a classic vector font.
 The font data is embedded directly in the Python files, so there are no external dependencies for the font itself.
+Font data was obtained from https://ncplot.com/stickfont/stickfont.htm and later massaged a bit with Gemini AI.

 ## Features